adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - AWS Transfer Family: Used to transfer files to AWS storage services like S3, EFS, and FSx for Windows File Server.
 - AWS Storage Gateway: Used to connect on-premises environments with AWS Cloud storage, enabling hybrid cloud storage solutions.
 - Data-Sync : move large amounts of data between on-premises storage and AWS storage services like S3, EFS, and FSx.
+- Snowball Edge `comes with computing capabilities and allows you to pre-process the data while it's being moved into Snowball`.

 ## CloudFront and AWS Global Accelerator